-Amendments to PAS 37, Onerous Contracts - Costs of Fulfilling a Contract The amendments specify which costs an entity needs to include when assessing whether a contract is onerous or loss-making.
+Amendments to PAS 37, Onerous Contracts - Costs of Fulfilling a Contract

+The amendments specify which costs an entity needs to include when assessing whether a contract is onerous or loss-making.
 The amendments apply a "directly related cost approach".
 The costs that relate directly to a contract to provide goods or services include both incremental costs and an allocation of costs directly related to contract activities.
 General and administrative costs do not relate directly to a contract and are excluded unless they are explicitly chargeable to the counterparty under the contract.

-The amendments are effective for annual reporting periods beginning on or after January 1, 2022.
-The Group will apply these amendments to contracts for which it has not yet fulfilled all its obligations at the beginning of the annual reporting period in which it first applies the amendments.
+The Group applied this amendment to contracts for which it has not yet fulfilled all its obligations at the beginning of the annual reporting period.
+This amendment has no material impact to the Group.

-- Annual Improvements to PFRSs 2018-2020 Cycle - Amendments to PFRS 1, First-time Adoption of Philippines Financial Reporting Standards, Subsidiary as a first-time adopter
+- Annual Improvements to PFRSs 2018-2020 Cycle - Amendments to PFRS 1, First-time Adoption of Philippines Financial Reporting Standards, Subsidiary as a first-time adopter based on the parent's date of transition to PFRS.

-The amendment permits a subsidiary that elects to apply paragraph D16(a) of PFRS 1 to measure cumulative translation differences using the amounts reported by the parent, based on the parent's date of transition to PFRS.
 This amendment is also applied to an associate or joint venture that elects to apply paragraph D16(a) of PFRS 1.

+The amendment permits a subsidiary that elects to apply paragraph D16(a) of PFRS 1 to measure cumulative translation differences using the amounts reported by the parent,